GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 - **Static linkage report**: the outcome of a static linkage check.
 It reports zero or more static linkage errors.

-- **Static linkage errors**: a reported error for a reference as the result of a static linkage check.
+- **Static linkage error**: a reported error for a reference as the result of a static linkage check.
   A static linkage error contains the information on the source class and the destination class of the reference.
 Each static linkage error has one of the three types:

-  - _Missing class type_ is the error when where the destination class of a class reference does not exist in the linkage classpath.
+  - _Missing class type_ is for errors when where the destination class of a class reference does not exist in the linkage classpath.
 This error happens when a class is removed in a different version of a library, or there is a dependency missed when constructing the linkage classpath.
     The reference that causes a missing class error is called a _dangling reference_.

-  - _Missing method type_ is the error when a method reference has a  static linkage conflict.
+  - _Missing method type_ is for errors when a method reference has a  static linkage conflict.

-  - _Missing field type_ is the error when a field reference has a static linkage conflict.
+  - _Missing field type_ is for errors when a field reference has a static linkage conflict.

 - **Linkage classpath**: the classpath which a static linkage check